npm package discovery and stats viewer.

 Fn::Map

-Fn::Map is the equivalent of the JavaScript map() function allowing for the transformation of an input array to an output array.
+Fn::Map is the equivalent of the lodash map() function allowing for the transformation of an input array or object to an output array.
 By default the string _ is used as the variable in the map function.
 A custom variable can be provided as a second parameter, see Fn::Flatten for an example.
 If a custom variable is used, the variable will also be replaced if found in the object key, see Fn::Merge for an example.

 Fn::Map: